-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 6 Public Meeting Non- targeted/broad community In January and February 2020, DEED conducted three presentations at the Housing Resources Engagement Sessions in partnership with MN Housing, Rural Development, Greater MN Housing Fund and MN Housing Partnership that consisted of technical assistance and consolidated RFO funding priority discussions.
+There were 205 attendees total that participated.
+These sessions were held in St. Peter (1/30) with 65 attendees, Cloquet (2/5) with 60 attendees, and Baxter (2/5) with 80 attendees.
+None None

-On January and

-February, 2020, DEED

-conducted three

-presentations at the

-Housing Resources

-Engagement Sessions

-in partnership with

-MN Housing, Rural

-Development,

-Greater MN Housing

-Fund and MN

-Housing Partnership

-Non- that consisted of

-6 Public Meeting targeted/broad technical assistance None None

-community and consolidated RFO

-funding priority

-discussions.
-There

-were 205 attendees

-total that

-participated.
-These

-sessions were held in

-St. Peter (1/30) with

-65 attendees,

-Cloquet (2/5) with 60

-attendees, an Baxter

-(2/5) with 80

-attendees.